 Treat your home with a flea-killing insecticide.
 When choosing an insecticide, be sure to look for one labeled “for indoor use,” since outdoor products often contain harsher chemicals that may be hazardous to humans and pets.
 Effective low-toxicity options include silica gel and diatomaceous earth.
 However, they are only successful at killing fleas in the larval stage, not the pupae or adult stages.
 Boric acid or other borates can be sprinkled onto carpets and furniture to kill both larvae and adults.
 Another good option is to look for products that contain “insect growth regulators” (IGRs), such as methoprene or nylar, which kill fleas by disrupting their life cycle.
 Well-reviewed products include Raid Flea Killer, Harris Flea & Tick Killer and Precor IGR.
 As always, carefully follow the insecticide’s instructions and keep family members and pets away from the areas as they are being treated.

-Natural Ways to Eliminate Fleas
+Natural Ways to Eliminate Fleas in the House

 Baking soda.
 Liberally sprinkle baking soda on your furniture and carpet, and then rub it in using a broom or brush.
 Let it sit for 48 hours before vacuuming.